acabassi/combine-psms/README.md

 # Kernel learning approaches for summarising and combining posterior similarity matrices

-This is the accompanying code for Cabassi, Richardson, and Kirk (in preparation).
+This is the accompanying code for Cabassi, Richardson, and Kirk (2020).

 ## References

 Cabassi, A., Richardson, S., and Kirk, P.D.W.
-Kernel learning approaches for summarising and combining posterior similarity matrices.
-In preparation.
+(2020).
+Kernel learning approaches for summarising and combining posterior similarity matrices. arXiv preprint.

 ## Contact